marcusqagib/WillianHillAutomation/README.md

 After creating a setup() method, I can now write some tests to verify the application’s functionality.

-In this testing, I will verify the whether the Pop appear.
+In this testing, I will verify the whether the Cookies noitice pop-up.

 Similar to the <setup()> method, test methods get implemented in the TestCase class.